 - An abstract of NO MORE THAN 300 words for original article must be organized and formatted according to the following headings: Background and Objectives, Subjects (Materials) and Methods, Results, and Conclusions.
 Each subtitle is bolded and differentiated with a colon (:).
 The subtitles do not change the lines at the end of their content.
 However, except for the original article, the maximum length of abstract is 200 words without the specific headings.
 Keywords is in order to aid online searching, five keywords should be listed using the Medical Subject Headings (MeSH) database of the National Library of Medicine.

 - The text is to be divided into five sections with the following headings: Introduction, Subjects (Materials) and Methods, Results, and Discussion.
 Define abbreviations at the first mentioned text and for each table and figure.
 If a brand name is cited, supply the manufacturer’s name and address (city and state/country).
 The maximum length of manuscript is 3,500 words in English (excluding the title page and abstract).
 The maximum number of images is 10.
+In letter to editor, maximum word count of manuscript is 500, only one table and one figure are allowed each.

 - Brief background and references to the most pertinent papers are generally enough to inform the readers, and the relevant findings of others may be described.
 The specific questions evaluated by the authors’ particular investigation should also be included.